simonjoom/react-mobx-start-kit/README.md

 In building this,  The more important thing for us was to have a good SSR (server side rendering) with not too much complicate code

-We decided to merge 5 important features!
+We decided to add 5 important features!

 * [No react-router better then](https://github.com/kriasoft/universal-router)   ->https://github.com/kriasoft/universal-router